FoundationDB/fdb-kubernetes-operator/docs/manual/operator_customization.md

 A list of possible knobs can be found in the [FoundationDB repository](https://github.com/apple/foundationdb/blob/main/flow/Knobs.cpp#L49).
 The knob names must be lowercase.

+## Restricting Pod Template Modifications

+In multi-tenant environments where CR-write access is granted to less-trusted users, you can restrict which `podTemplate` fields those users may set.
+See [Restricting Pod Template Modifications](pod_template_restrictions.md) for the full configuration reference.

 ## Next

 You can continue on to the [next section](replacements_and_deletions.md) or go back to the [table of contents](index.md).